By Mubin Kozandagi ,

 Key to the region’s resilience during the energy transition is the diversification of its countries’ GDPs and a reduction in the reliance on oil-based revenue streams.

-The GCC countries have identified the need to diversify their economies and prioritize key areas such as tourism, hospitality, finance, healthcare, and real estate within the region.
+The GCC countries have identified the need to diversify their economies and prioritise key areas such as tourism, hospitality, finance, healthcare, and real estate within the region.
 However, global trends are posing challenges to these objectives and adding complexity to the risk landscape.

 It is important to understand how these global trends are impacting three crucial factors: finance, talent, and global stability.
 Enhancing risk resilience in these areas is essential to navigate the evolving landscape.
-Furthermore, it is important to assess the potential impact of these critical risks on organizations operating within the GCC.
+Furthermore, it is important to assess the potential impact of these critical risks on organisations operating within the GCC.

 The aim of 2030 Vision is to help GCC countries diversify their GDPs by increasing the focus on other sectors like tourism, hospitality, finance, healthcare, real estate etc. within the region.
 However, global trends are threatening these objectives and expanding 2030 Vision’s already novel risk landscape.

 The question is, how are global trends impacting the three key ingredients for 2030 Vision — finance, talent, and global stability — and how can risk resilience in these spaces be increased?
-And, most importantly, what impact will these critical risks have on your organizations?
+And, most importantly, what impact will these critical risks have on your organisations?

 According to the Global Risks Report, developed by the World Economic Forum (WEF) in collaboration with Marsh McLennan and other partners, the risks deemed most critical for the short and medium term by leaders in the Middle East are: